Thursday, April 24, 2014

 So what does it smell like?
 It is classified as a sweet and spicy floral oriental fragrance for women.

-• Top notes: aldehydes, bergamot, lemon, geranium, fruity note, anise, cinnamon
+• Top notes: cardamom, ginger, aldehydes, bergamot, mandarin, pepper, lemon, geranium, fruity note, anise, cinnamon

-• Middle notes: carnation, lavender, hazelnut, jasmine, Nepalese rose, galbanum, patchouli, myrrh, honey, orange blossom
+• Middle notes: ylang ylang, tuberose, gardenia, carnation, lavender, hazelnut, jasmine, Nepalese rose, galbanum, honey, orange blossom

-• Base notes: ambergris, resin, Mysore sandalwood, civet, benzoin, vanilla, oakmoss, styrax, musk
+• Base notes: tonka bean, labdanum, ambergris, resin, Mysore sandalwood, civet, benzoin, vanilla, oakmoss, styrax, musk, vetiver, patchouli, myrrh

 Bottles: